cphdat3sem2019spring/Week-01/README.md

 ## Day 3 (30/1) Continuous Integration and Test Driven Design
 ### Before this lesson you should
-**Read:** [Continuous Integration (20 min --> Should give you time to read it twice)](https://www.thoughtworks.com/continuous-integration) This will form the basis for a class discussion, SO MAKE SURE to read this BEFORE the lessen
+:green_book: [Continuous Integration (20 min --> Should give you time to read it twice)](https://www.thoughtworks.com/continuous-integration) This will form the basis for a class discussion, SO MAKE SURE to read this BEFORE the lessen
 #### Exercises
 - [Getting started with CI and Travis](https://docs.google.com/document/d/1XJrJEkhXUbOxJ-RzhBxkOkVlZYe6E3BjPu-o0AlaXnM/edit?usp=sharing)
 - [Testing and Deployment with Travis (TBD)](#)